 Berchtesgaden & Eagle's Nest Day Trip

-Leave Munich for the Bavarian Alps to visit a mountain-top house with history linked to the Third Reich on a day trip to Berchtesgaden and the Eagle's Nest.
+Leave Munich for a day trip to the Bavarian Alps, visiting a mountain-top house with historical significance related to the Third Reich.
+Discover Berchtesgaden and the Eagle's Nest.
 Description.

 - 10 - 11 hours